sign-language-processing/sign-language-processing.github.io/src/index.md

 ### Fingerspelling

 Fingerspelling is the act of spelling a word letter-by-letter, borrowing from the spoken language alphabet [@battison1978lexical;@wilcox1992phonetics;@brentari2001language].
-This phenomenon, found in most sign languages, often occurs when there is no previously agreed upon sign for a concept, like in technical language, colloquial conversations involving names, conversations involving current events, emphatic forms, and the context of code-switching between the sign language and corresponding spoken language [@padden1998asl;@montemurro2018emphatic].
+This phenomenon, found in most signed languages, often occurs when there is no previously agreed upon sign for a concept, like in technical language, colloquial conversations involving names, conversations involving current events, emphatic forms, and the context of code-switching between the sign language and corresponding spoken language [@padden1998asl;@montemurro2018emphatic].
-The relative amount of fingerspelling varies between sign languages, and for American Sign Language (ASL) accounts for 12–35% of the signed content [@padden2003alphabet].
+The relative amount of fingerspelling varies between signed languages, and for American Sign Language (ASL) accounts for 12–35% of the signed content [@padden2003alphabet].

 @patrie2011fingerspelled describe the following terminology to describe three different forms of fingerspelling: